 If these remote work and sleep tips were helpful for you, chances are they'd be beneficial for your team, too!

-If your company has an EAP or wellness program that provides tools that will help you sleep—like meditation, exercise classes, therapy, and more—try using your EAP with your team!
+If your company has a wellness program that provides tools that will help you sleep—like meditation, exercise classes, therapy, and more—try these activities with your team!
 You could try a live meditation session with your team or bring in a counselor to talk about stress and strategies to manage it.

 What a great way to help yourself while taking care of your people.